docploy/site/docploy/docs/getting-started/order-the-sidebar.md

 # Add a sidebar config

-Add a `docploy/sidebar.yaml` file to specify how you want your documentation pages to show up in the sidebar.
+Add a `docploy/sidebar.yaml` file to specify how you want your documentation items to show up in the sidebar.

-The following directory structure,
+The following directory structure:

 ```
 docs/